StevenLyt/StevenLyt.github.io/index.md

 classes: wide
 ---

-I'm a senior student majoring in computer science and mathematics at the University of Southern California.
+I'm an incoming SWE at DoorDash.
+I graduated from University of Southern California double majoring in computer science and mathematics.
 I was a research assistant at IDM Lab doing research on Multi-Agent Path Finding.
-I'm also broadly interested in software engineering and interned at Amazon's [Buy With Prime](https://buywithprime.amazon.com/) team.
-I'm also very interested in algorithms and theory of computation.
+I’m the creator of mapf-visualizer.com.I'm also broadly interested in software engineering and full stack development.
+Outside of work, I’m a huge fan of algorithms and theoretical computer science.

 ## News